QasimTalkin/vue.js/README.md

 ## vue referencing with refs
 - we can reference the DOM using `$ref` in the template
 - `$ref` is used to reference the DOM element
-- to get 'yourAddress' from the DOM, we can use `this.$refs.yourAddress.value`
+- to get 'yourAddress' from the DOM, we can use `this.$refs.yourAd
+- dress.value`
 ```html
 <input type="text" ref="yourAddress">
 <script>